 Submit all HSA claims to Sun Life.
-The deadline is May 31 to claim for previous benefit plan year expenses against your previous year's balance.
-The forms can be printed from the Sun Life website, or claims can be filed electronically.
+The deadline is May 31 to claim for previous benefits plan year expenses against your previous year's balance.
+The forms can be printed from the Sun Life web site, or claims can be filed electronically.